blog is same like your own website.

 The short answer is “No.” You can even create a blog free if you want to.

-BUT there are a couple of things you should pay for.
+BUT there are a couple of things you should pay for.2.
+There are endless ways to earn money with your blog.

 Some folks are offering services, some using Google Adsense program, some are monetizing their blogs with Amazon and some are just selling physical/digital items.